brmson/yodaqa/doc/HIGHLEVEL.md

 We may want to split this phase to a separate search and retrieval phases, but it's not clear what the advantage would be yet.

+## Result Analysis

+We do a lot of steps similar to the Question Analysis phase, but with the **SearchResultCAS** instead.
+Generally, we tokenize the search result, keep only the sentences that are related to our query and possibly some surrounding sentences (and resolving coreferences) etc.

+The initial annotator stages do various NLP analysis and passage filtering;
+relevant passages are stored and processed in a Passages view.
+The later annotator stages of this aggregate phase will start spawning CandidateAnswer annotations that represent some potential answers.

 ## Answer Generator

-This phase is represented by CAS multipliers that grab a **SearchResultCAS**, annotate it and generate some **CandidateAnswerCAS** instances.
+This phase is a simple CAS multiplier that grabs a **SearchResultCAS**, and generates a **CandidateAnswerCAS** instance for each CandidateAnswer annotation.

-The sofa of the CandidateAnswerCAS is, well, the candidate answer (usually one word or a few words), plus some features (like a score, hypothesis about the type of the answer etc.) and a copy of the question analysis in the Question view.
+The sofa of the CandidateAnswerCAS is, well, the candidate answer (usually one word or a few words), plus some features (like a score, hypothesis about the type of the answer etc.), a copy of the question analysis in the Question view and (maybe) copy of the search result information in the Result view.

+There is not much of a point of this intermediate CAS right now, but we may insert additional stages here that will analyze candidate answers in more depth, produce and consider supporting evidence, etc.

 ## Answer Ranker